Battle of Botkyrka: Battle

 On 31 August, the two vanguards of the armies clashed at Botkyrka's church.
-Eric personally led 700 men in an assault against the advanced vanguard of the rebel army, led by Pontus De la Gardie.
-Eric sent a group of shooters to take up positions behind the churchyard wall and disrrupt the rebel advance.
-This succeeded, and Eric managed to break into the rebel forces, sword in hand.
+Erik personally led 700 men in an assault against the advanced vanguard of the rebel army, led by Pontus De la Gardie.
+Erik sent a group of shooters to take up positions behind the churchyard wall and disrrupt the rebel advance.
+This succeeded, and Erik managed to break into the rebel forces, sword in hand.
 It was the first time he had personally participated in a battle and he did so bravely.

-After the successes of Eric's forces, the rebel vanguard pulled back to the main rebel force, chased by Eric's entire force.
+After the successes of Erik's forces, the rebel vanguard pulled back to the main rebel force, chased by Erik's entire force.

 Aftermath

-After the successes of Eric's forces, the rebel vanguard pulled back to the main rebel force, chased by Eric's entire force.
+After the successes of Erik's forces, the rebel vanguard pulled back to the main rebel force, chased by Erik's entire force.
 When the main rebel army saw the retreat, they followed along, retreating backwards without having to fight.
 The Dukes decided it was best to make a tactical retreat and reorganize their foirces north of Mälaren, and on the way, they captured Gripsholm castle.

-Despite his victory, Eric did not have enough troops to combat the rebels, even if the navy and thousands of cavalrymen was still loyal to him.
+Despite his victory, Erik did not have enough troops to combat the rebels, even if the navy and thousands of cavalrymen was still loyal to him.

-According to the historian Dick Harrison, if Eric XIV had followed up his victory at Botkyrka, it is likely that he would have remained on the throne.
+According to the historian Dick Harrison, if Erik XIV had followed up his victory at Botkyrka, it is likely that he would have remained on the throne.